KevinAst/eatery-nod/src/util/feature-u/docs/feature-u.md

 export default runApp(features);
 ```

-runApp() returns an App object, which accumulates the public API of
+runApp() returns an App object, which accumulates the publicFace of
 all features (in named feature nodes), supporting cross-communication
 between features: